Your business lives or dies on your ability to acquire and keep customers.

 - A further discount on the upsell they just refused.

 - Offer something else entirely, but make sure it’s a product that still complements their front-end purchase.

 - $1 trial to your continuity program (if you have one).

 Just be mindful of not harassing your customers by making them feel they’re stuck in an infinite loop of offers, you might leave a bitter taste that prevents them from making future purchases.

-These are placed on the checkout page so they are actually seen before any upsells or down-sells.
+These are placed on the checkout page so they are actually seen before any upsells/cross-sells or down-sells.
 This means your visitors see them before the front-end purchase is secured so you need to be careful about not overcomplicating your order bump offer as you may end up sacrificing the entire sale if it’s a turn-off.